Betamethasone dipropionate: Pharmacokinetics

 Absorption of topical corticosteroids depends on several factors such as the vehicle, or delivery system used by the drug, the integrity of the epidermal barrier, and whether or not an occlusive bandage is used in combination with the drug.

-The absorption of topical betamethasone dipropionate is theoretically minuscule; however, if absorbed it follows the same pharmacokinetic profile that is typical of systemic corticosteroids.
-It is metabolized primarily by the liver by hydrolysis to its metabolites B17P (primary) and betamethasone and the 6β-hydroxy derivatives of those metabolites, and it is excreted primarily by the kidneys.
+The absorption of topical betamethasone dipropionate is theoretically minuscule; however, if absorbed it follows the same pharmacokinetic profile as is typical of systemic corticosteroids.
+It is metabolized primarily by the liver by hydrolysis to its metabolites betamethasone 17-monopropionate (primary) and betamethasone and the 6β-hydroxy derivatives of those metabolites, and it is excreted primarily by the kidneys.

 Chemistry

 Betamethasone dipropionate is a white to almost white crystalline powder.

 Regulation

 Betamethasone dipropionate was patented by Merck in 1987, as an augmented cream/lotion, Diprolene in the U.S., and Disprosone in Europe.
 These patents expired in 2003 and 2007 respectively leading to generic production of betamethasone dipropionate.
 During this time other topical corticosteroids such as triamcinolone acetonide and clobetasol propionate also became available as generic creams.
 Merck filed for "pediatric exclusivity" in 2001 launching a clinical trial to prove betamethasone dipropionate's safety and efficacy for use in pediatrics.

 Betamethasone has also been used in the formulation of combination products such as Luxiq, Lotrisone and Taclonex.